CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

 ### View the Visualization and metric using grafana graph

-1. Now copy the endpoint for the Grafana dashboard and paste this endpoint url in a browser.
+1. Now, copy the endpoint for the Grafana dashboard and paste this endpoint url in a browser.
 If you get a prompt - connection isn't private, you can click on Advanced and then select Continue to ip address to access the link.

 1. Enter below user name and password for Postgres DB.